int-index/ghc-proposals/proposals/0000-visible-forall.rst

       That is, ``[a]`` is a singleton list rather than the type of a list, and ``(a, b)`` is a pair rather than the type of a pair.

+2. The syntactic descriptions here applying to expressions apply equally to patterns, though we will continue to discuss only expressions.

-2. Make ``forall`` a keyword at the term level.
+3. Make ``forall`` a keyword at the term level.
 Not guarded by any extension (same motivation as `#193 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0193-forall-keyword.rst>`_).
    This implies ``forall`` is no longer a valid identifier.

-3. Introduce a new extension, ``ListTupleTypeSyntax``, on by default, which enables:
+4. Introduce a new extension, ``ListTupleTypeSyntax``, on by default, which enables:

    * ``[]`` as the list type constructor